KoKoLates/mini-photoshop/README.md

 # Photoshop-Demo
-Design a basic Photoshop demo programming with Qt IDE, OpenCV and some algorithms of images processing for exhibiting the reward in 2021 summer course.
+Design a basic Photoshop demo programming with Qt IDE, OpenCV and some algorithms of images processing for exhibiting the results of 2021 summer course.

 ## Main Window
 ### Pages Switch